 Some easy ways to create good customer experiences are:

 - Write handwritten thank-you notes with their orders

 - Talk to them directly and ask for their feedback

 - Solve customer complaints promptly with meaningful resolutions

-For more ways to make customers feel valued, read A Thank You Goes A Long Way: 6 Creative Ways to Say Thanks for Customer Purchases.
+For more ways to make customers feel valued, read 44 Best Thank You for Your Purchase Messages

 This point applies to both physical and digital-only stores.
 When acquiring new customers and retaining existing ones, having an omnichannel experience is essential for gaining an edge over the competition.

 Our research shows that 73% of shoppers use multiple channels before making a purchase.
 Retailers who sell across multiple channels (marketplaces, mobile, social media, and physical locations) increase revenue by 190%, on average.

 Omnichannel retail doesn’t need you to be everywhere—just everywhere your customers are.
 It involves integrating each touchpoint to offer customers exactly what they need, when they need it, on any device.